getarunkumarbabu/DatabricksModules_Patterns/modules/databricks_mount/README.md

 ## Features

-- ADLS Gen2 integration using ABFS protocol
+- ADLS Gen2 integration u1.1.
+Azure storage configuration should be specified.
+2. The mount point will be accessible at `/mnt/<n>` in DBFS.
+3. Make sure Azure authentication is configured using a service principal or managed identity.
+4. Mount points are workspace-specific.unt point will be accessible at `/mnt/<n>` in DBFS.
+2. Make sure Azure authentication is configured using a service principal or managed identity.
+3. Mount points are workspace-specific.FS protocol
 - Support for both Service Principal and Managed Identity authentication
 - Secure credential management
 - Optional directory-level mounting